Cigna Foundation Grants and Funding FAQs

 - Faith-based organizations, unless the activities being funded are accessible to the general public and are not aimed at promoting one religion or faith over any other;

-- Groups or projects that discriminate or restrict services based on factors of race, color, sex (including pregnancy), age, disability, veteran status, religion, national origin, ancestry, sexual orientation, gender identity, marital status, domestic partner status, genetic information, or citizenship status, except where those activities support Cigna's commitment to diversity and elimination of health disparities.
+- Groups or projects that discriminate or restrict services based on factors of race, color, sex (including pregnancy), age, disability, veteran status, religion, national origin, ancestry, sexual orientation, gender identity, marital status, domestic partner status, genetic information, or citizenship status, except where those activities support our commitment to diversity and elimination of health disparities.

-The Cigna Foundation considers proposals from anywhere in the United States and abroad.
+The Cigna Group Foundation considers proposals from anywhere in the United States and abroad.
 Please refer to the specific program guidelines for geographical specifications or requirements.

 Applicant institutions must be a registered 501(c)(3) not-for-profit.
 The following 501(c)(3) statuses will be considered: